UPenn-CIT599/final-project-team75_parkingbuddy/README.md

 ___
 ## Design Milestone
 ### Class Design
-A draft of our class design with the relevant methods for each class can be seen from the following diagram:
+Our class design with the relevant methods for each class can be seen from the following diagram:

 ![alt text](src/src/main/java/Images/classDiagram_updated.png)